 Make sure you brush your teeth 3 times a day.

-An orthodontic treatment is very important not only for a beautiful smile, but also for your health in general.
-If we have decided to undergo an orthodontic treatment, we should always make sure to choose a professional, caring orthodontist and always ask for their advice on oral healthcare during the treatment, which will help us avoid the above mentioned problems.
+Orthodontic treatment is very important not only for a beautiful smile but also for your health in general.
+If we have decided to undergo orthodontic treatment, we should always make sure to choose a professional, caring orthodontist and always ask for their advice on oral healthcare during the treatment, which will help us avoid the above-mentioned problems.